Margitsziget Island Budapest fountain

 A placard in Hungarian pertaining to the ruins of the Medievel Dominican Nunnery and Royal Mansion on Margitsziget.
 Photograph ©2014 by Brian Cohen.

 Eventually I approached the ruins of the Medievel Dominican Nunnery and Royal Mansion on Margaret Island.
-Quite frankly, if you have been to places such as Malta, Romania and Italy like I have, you have probably seen more than your fair share of ruins; but this was a pleasant surprise just the same.
+Quite frankly, if you have been to places such as Malta, Romania, Greece, and Italy like I have, you have probably seen more than your fair share of ruins; but this was a pleasant surprise just the same.

 Photograph ©2014 by Brian Cohen.